ReneSaenz/RubyNotes/README.md

 When working in ```~/.rvm/gemsets```

-rvm searchs for global.gems and default.gems using a tree-hierachy based on the ruby string being installed.
+rvm searches for global.gems and default.gems using a tree-hierachy based on the ruby string being installed.
 Using the example of ree-1.8.7-p2010.02, rvm will check (and import from) the following files:

 ```